 - Update your tracking snippets and start over again!

-- The correct tags are in place and they’re firing, but there’s an unusual loss in data.
+- The correct tags are in place and they're firing but there's an unusual loss in data.

 - The correct tags are in place but I'm not confident they're firing correctly.

-Issue: complete loss in tracked goal completions
+Issue: complete loss in goal tracking

 When checking for a complete loss in goal tracking, check for the following in the goal setup first: